Sago Palm (Cycas revoluta) Indoor Care, Propagation and Common Growing Issues

 Pruning

-Pruning Sago Palm involves frequent removal of any dead fronds to maintain the plant neat and tidy.
-Cut the fronds at the base with clean sharp scissors while taking care to avoid injury as the leaflets are sharp-pointed.
+Pruning Sago Palm involves frequent removal of any dead fronds to maintain the plant tidy.
+Cut the fronds at the base with clean sharp pair of pruning scissors while taking care to avoid injury as the leaflets are sharp-pointed.

 Propagation